 Q 413: Read out the names of all the cards mentioned in the list and record the type of card as responded by the respondent.
 Also ask for any other type of card and record the name.
-Please ensure that any other card like UID/Aadhaar Card is not be recorded here.
+Please ensure that any other card like UID/Aadhaar Card are not recorded here.